Vitamin E’s history in the supplement business is a sordid tale full of misunderstandings. So why is it important? Let’s dive in.

 Why You Need Vitamin E

 Vitamin E is a natural defender your body needs.
 It prevents the formation of something called reactive oxygen species (ROS): DNA-damaging substances that are naturally formed in the body when fat oxidizes.
 ROS formation is a natural part of being human--it occurs literally every time you grab a snack or eat your lunch!
 However, ROS can be problematic in excess, resulting in a type of cell damage known as oxidative stress.
-Vitamin E and other antioxidants like vitamin C help counteract the damaging effects of ROS.
+Vitamin E and other antioxidants like Vitamin C help counteract the damaging effects of ROS.
 In short, E is good for your DNA and cells.

 How to Get It

 Vitamin E is available in a wealth of plant-based foods, especially nuts and seeds.
-You might be low in E if you don’t eat a variety of these foods, but risk of severe shorfalls is pretty low.
-Most women in the US are just slightly low in vitamin E, which is why we recommend supplementing your diet with about 10 IU: the perfect amount to bring most of us up to the right levels.
+You might be low in E if you don’t eat a variety of these foods, but risk of severe shortfalls is pretty low.
+Most women in the US are just slightly low in Vitamin E, which is why we recommend supplementing your diet with about 10 IU: the perfect amount to bring most of us up to the right levels.